yakkl/yakkl.com/hugo/content/privacy.md

 ## 8. Residents of the European Economic Area ("EEA")

-Yakkl.com generally processes Personal Information in order to fulfill contracts we have with our Customers and End Users and to pursue our legitimate business interests listed above.
-Otherwise, Yakkl.com will obtain express consent from an individual in respect of processing of Personal Information if required by law to do so.
+Yakkl generally processes Personal Information in order to fulfill contracts we have with our Customers and End Users and to pursue our legitimate business interests listed above.
+Otherwise, Yakkl will obtain express consent from an individual in respect of processing of Personal Information if required by law to do so.

 Individuals located in the EEA have certain rights under European law (including under the General Data Protection Regulation) with respect to Personal Information, including the right to request access to, obtain, correct, amend, delete, or limit the use of your personal data.
-Individual End Users, Customers or prospective Customers located in to the EEA who wish to exercise these rights, should contact Yakkl.com using the contact information below in Section 10.
+Individual End Users, Customers or prospective Customers located in to the EEA who wish to exercise these rights, should contact Yakkl using the contact information below in Section 10.

 Individuals also have the right to make complaints to regulatory authorities in respect of our privacy practices.